Print

 Instructions

 1. Preheat oven to 250F.
 Arrange the cubed bread in a single layer on a large baking sheet.
-Toast for 25-35 minutes, or until crispy, like croutons.
+Toast the cubes for 12-15 minutes, flip them over and toast for another 12-15 minutes, or until crispy.
 Keep an eye on them.
-They shouldn’t brown but they will dry out.
-Remove from oven and let cool.
+You want them to dry out, but you don’t want them browning.

-3. Heat 1 tablespoon of oil over medium heat in a skillet and brown the sausage.
+2. While the bread is toasting, melt a tablespoon of the butter over medium heat in a skillet and brown the sausage.
 (This should just take 3-5 minutes).
+Transfer to a plate.

-4. Add another 1/2 tablespoon of oil along with the celery, onion, garlic and herbs.
-Saute until softened and fragrant, or about 5 minutes.
+3. Add the remaining butter to the skillet and let it melt.
+Add the celery, onion, garlic, dried herbs, salt and pepper, and cook until softened and fragrant, about 5 minutes.
 Reduce the heat if necessary.

-5. In a large bowl, add the toasted bread cubes, sausage/veggie mixture, apple and cranberries.
+4. In a large bowl, add the toasted bread cubes, browned sausage and vegetable mixture.
+Toss to combine.

-7. Transfer the stuffing to the prepared baking dish and bake for 55-65 minutes, or until golden brown and crispy on top.
+7. Transfer the stuffing to the prepared baking dish and bake for 45-50 minutes.
 (Check on it after 30 minutes.
-If it’s browning too much, cover with foil and continue baking).
+If it’s browning too quickly on top, just cover with foil and continue baking).

 Notes

 1. While stale bread might be dry enough, I usually toast the bread cubes to make sure they’re completely dried out.
+You want them to be the texture of croutons.
 This will help prevent soggy stuffing.
+Avoid browning the bread cubes as this will make them too dry.

-2. If you’re using regular broth (as opposed to no salt added) and your kielbasa is overly salty, you may wish to reduce or omit the extra salt added to the recipe.
+2. If you’re using low sodium or regular broth and your kielbasa is overly salty, you may wish to omit the extra salt added to the recipe.